 - 1 to 2 paragraphs describing your specific astrophysics interests.
 This may include but is not limited to those topic areas covered by researchers within astronomy and CCAPP.
 For examples of potential research areas, please click here.
 If you have any interest in astronomy outreach, education, accessibility, or science communication, please include this in your 1-2 paragraphs.

-We will do our best to accommodate preferences, although we can make no guarantees.
-We plan to select and notify applicants by early March.
+We will do our best to accommodate your preferences, although we can make no guarantees.
+We plan to select and notify applicants by early March at the latest.